Make-Magazine/makerfaire/wp-content/plugins/master-slider/README.txt

 = Where can I find Master Slider documentation and user guides =

-If you have any question about working with "Master Slider", you can take a look at [online documentations](http://masterslider.com/doc/wp/free/)
+If you have any question about working with "Master Slider", you can take a look at [online documentations](http://docs.averta.net/display/MSWPF/)

-If you get stuck you can follow these [steps to get support](http://masterslider.com/doc/wp/free/#support).
+= When I preview the slider in admin page everything looks fine, but when I add it to my website the slider looks different.
+How can I fix that? =
+It is a known issue with few poor coded themes that can be easily fixed.
+In fact, some styles in your theme conflicts with the styles in Master Slider.
+You can simply submit a ticket in support section, our support agents will advice you how to fix the conflicts.

 = Will Master Slider work with my theme? =
 Master Slider works with any theme, including the default WordPress themes.

+= Can you recommend a free theme that is optimized for Master Slider = Fortunately there are plenty of options out there, including the default WordPress themes too.
+But the one that we recommend most is [Phlox theme](http://avt.li/msphpp "Phlox theme - Free Minimal and Responsive WordPress Theme") which is a free, versatile and optimized theme for Master Slider.

 = I added text to slide (slide info), but it does not appear in slider = You need to add "slide info" control too.
 To do that, go for editing slider, under "slider controls" tab, select and add "slide info" control